-At our SE Portland Pregnancy Resource Center, we provide free chlamydia and gonorrhea testing for women in Manning, Oregon.
+At our SE Portland and Beaverton Pregnancy Resource Centers, we provide free chlamydia and gonorrhea testing for women in Manning, Oregon.
 Both of these STIs can be tested for using a simple in-clinic vaginal self-swab.
 Additional tests to confirm the vaginal self-swab test or check for other STIs can be performed by your regular doctor or gynecologist by drawing blood or swabbing an area where the infection may be present.

-When you make an appointment for free STD testing at our SE Portland PRC, plan on spending an hour in our center.
+When you make an appointment for free STD testing at our SE Portland or Beaverton PRC, plan on spending an hour in our center.
 We will be able to tell you then how long the lab results will take to process.